Brad Keselowski: 2013: Championship hangover

 At Darlington, Keselowski finished in 32nd place after being involved in a crash on lap 313.
 At Charlotte in the All-Star race, Keselowski had one of his most heartbreaking races ever.
 On lap 2, he lost a transmission.
 He had to slide 15,000 feet back around the track to get to the garage.
 His car had broken down from steering problems that would take the rest of the race to fix.
 Keselowski also attended the Indianapolis 500 to cheer on and direct his Team Penske friend/teammate, Hélio Castroneves.
 At the Coca-Cola 600 at Charlotte, though, on lap 317, Keselowski was wrecked by Danica Patrick after her off-track boyfriend Ricky Stenhouse made it three-wide.
 Keselowski subsequently retired from the race, finishing 35th, his first DNF since the 2012 Daytona 500.
 At Kentucky, Keselowski won the rain-shortened Nationwide race, but in the Sprint Cup race, he was tagged on lap 47 by Kurt Busch, causing a seven-car wreck, and he finished 34th.
-He then had a 21st place finish at Daytona in the Coke Zero 400.
+He then had a 21st-place finish at Daytona in the Coke Zero 400.

 At New Hampshire, Keselowski won his first pole of the season.
 On August 10, 2013, Keselowski won at Watkins Glen in the Nationwide series, giving him four consecutive wins in his last four starts.

 At Watkins Glen International in the Cup race, Keselowski recovered from a spin in turn 1 to challenge former Cup rival Kyle Busch for the victory.
 Keselowski was unable to get by Kyle and finished in second place for the third consecutive time in the event (2011, 2012, and 2013).
 Brad raced Kyle completely clean, later saying he did it in an attempt to repair their old rivalry.
-After the event at Watkins Glen International, Keselowski said "I had nothing for Kyle.
+After the event at Watkins Glen International, Keselowski said, "I had nothing for Kyle.
 He had a great run.
 Congrats to him and those guys.
-I could not get by him unless I wrecked him in that final turn and I didn't want to create drama so I decided to settle for my second-place spot."
+I could not get by him unless I wrecked him in that final turn, and I didn't want to create drama, so I decided to settle for my second-place spot."

 At Michigan, Keselowski nearly scored his first dream Cup victory while in a fuel crisis.
-Keselowski led with 30 laps left but caution issues forced him to pit, putting him in the 12th spot for the final results.
-The only positive side of Keselowski's heartbreak was that through his new teammate Joey Logano who won the race; Penske Racing won at the track they originated from.
+Keselowski led with 30 laps left, but caution issues forced him to pit, putting him in the 12th spot for the final results.
+The only positive side of Keselowski's heartbreak was that through his new teammate, Joey Logano, who won the race, Penske Racing won at the track where they originated.
 After the race, Keselowski emotionally said that although he was sad about losing, he was happy to have seen his entire team win the race through Logano.
 On September 5, 2013, Keselowski won his third Nationwide Series race at Richmond, making it five race wins in his last six starts, and his 24th career win in the series.
 However, he was in danger of being the second defending Sprint Cup champion since Tony Stewart to ever miss the Chase in the next season.